Provisions of Government of India Act 1858

 Rights of the Secretary of State under Act 1858

 The Secretary of State for India was to preside over the meetings of the Indian Council.
 He was given not only a vote but also a casting vote.
 The Council was to meet twice a week.
 Its members could be divided into various committees for the purpose of administrative convenience.
 Ordinarily, the Secretary of State was given the power to overrule even the majority of decisions of the Indian Council.
 The Secretary of State was given the power of sending and receiving secret messages and dispatches from the Governor-General without the necessity of communicating them to the Indian Council.
 The Indian Council was a body of permanent civil servants who had expert knowledge about the affairs of India.

 Rules and Regulations for India under 1858 Act

 The Secretary of State for India was declared to be a corporate body which could sue and be sued in England and India.
-Rules and regulations made in India or by the Secretary of State were to be placed before the House of Commons.
+Rules and regulations made in India by the Secretary of State were to be placed before the House of Commons.
 The Governor-General and the Governors of the Presidencies were to be appointed by the Crown.
-The Liutenant-Governors were to be appointed by the Governor-General subject to approval of Her Majesty.
+The Lieutenant-Governors were to be appointed by the Governor-General subject for the approval to ‘Her Majesty’.
 The members of the various Councils were to be appointed by the Secretary of State-in-Council.

 The Act of 1858 had divided the patronage between the Government of India and the Secretary of State-in-Council.
 Appointments to the covenanted civil service were to be made by open competition in accordance with the rules made by the Secretary of State-in-Council with the help of the Civil Service Commissioners.